Continued from the introduction

 The mechanism of imputation

 When we consider how imputation works, we find that it contradicts the mechanism assumed by Owenists—whether in regards to Jesus or ourselves:

 Imputation to us

-Jesus, having fulfilled the whole law, is counted righteous, and this righteousness is imputed to us by God.
+Jesus, having fulfilled the whole law—and more importantly being God himself—is righteous.
+This righteousness is imputed to us by God.
 But what is the form of it?
-Surely not the form of specific acts, for this would result in obvious absurdities.
+Surely not the form of specific acts imputed, for this would result in obvious absurdities.
 For example, suppose I ask: did Jesus fulfill the whole law in the sense of keeping every single commandment given?
 Of course he kept every commandment which applied to him—but what if he never encountered his enemy’s donkey going astray, that he might return it (Deuteronomy 23:4)?
 Does this imply that his adherence to the law was less than perfect?
 Does it imply that his righteousness, imputed to me, is in any way deficient?
 Does it imply that, if I were a Jew prior to my conversion and had encountered my enemy’s donkey and returned it, I would have added to his imputed righteousness?

 Surely not.
 God does not view the law in this way; as if, in Jesus, I am counted as having done exactly the acts he did, and no others.
 It is not Jesus’ acts which are imputed to me, but his righteousness, grounded in those acts.
 Since “the one who loves another has fulfilled the law” (Romans 13:8), and Jesus loved perfectly, I am counted as having loved perfectly, and thus as having fully fulfilled my obligations to God.
 What is imputed to me is not a series of righteous acts, but righteousness itself: that is, the condition of being liable to approval.

 Imputation to Jesus